 Cancer: There’s An App for That (2020 Update)

-To keep the NFCR community up to date with the best tools of technology, the team has compiled a list of the best apps for cancer patients in 2020.
+To keep the NFCR community up to date with the best technology tools, the team has compiled a list of the best apps for cancer patients in 2020.

-In 2017, National Foundation for Cancer Research reviewed some of the best cancer apps available for patients and their families.
+In 2017, the National Foundation for Cancer Research reviewed some of the best cancer apps available for patients and their families.
 From tracking appointments to monitoring health and finding expert advice, these phone apps proved to be a cancer patient’s best friend.
-Though three years doesn’t seem all that long, technology can change so much in a short period of time.
+Though three years doesn’t seem all that long, technology can change so much in a short period.

-The year has been demanding and challenging in many ways, leaving many people across the world in isolation like never before.
-Prior to this year, apps were an additional resource used for convenience.
-The pandemic-related isolation has changed apps and remote tools into a necessity, sparking innovation and invention.
+The year has been demanding and challenging in many ways, leaving many people worldwide in isolation like never before.
+Before this year, apps were an additional resource used for convenience.
+The pandemic-related isolation has made apps and remote tools necessary, sparking innovation and invention.

 BELONG – Beating Cancer Together